Meadowlarke/Bibliography/Bibliography.md

 3: Lack of black scholars in the academic music discipline and its effects.

--: #Z: Research on black music is always seen as less important.
+-: Research on black music is always seen as less important.

 5: Published opinions on black music scholarship.